V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Are you looking for any teammates?
 If so, please indicate what skills or roles you seek.**

-We have created a Slack Channel, a GitHub repository, and an issues list where you can post your project and look for teammates.
+We have created a Discord group, a GitHub repository, and an issues list where we can post about project and look for teammates.

 **Could you describe your work plan?**